 sudo /Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ macOS\ Sierra.app

 Once you enter the correct command, it will look something like the below image:

 - After this, enter admin password > Y > press Return.
 This will wipe the flash drive and then will turn it into a bootable installer.

 - Wait for the process to finish.

-- To clean out this unwanted data that causes performance problems, you need a dedicated Mac cleaner and optimizer.
-For this, we suggest using Cleanup My System.
+To clean out this unwanted data that causes performance problems, you need a dedicated Mac cleaner and optimizer.
+For all-in-one cleaning and optimization, we suggest using Cleanup My System.

 - Using this best Mac cleaning software, one can effortlessly clean cache, logs, junk files, mail attachments, trash items, old/large files/folders, and more.
 This fantastic utility has cleared our 500 million GB of junk files that slow down the system and has helped remove several unwanted applications with their leftovers that create problems on Mac.

 - Cleanup My System also helps in managing startup items and deleting privacy exposing traces via the Protection module, all of which are required to keep the Mac optimized and security intact.

 So, get your hands on Cleanup My System today and boost your Mac’s performance for a lag-free and smoother performance!

 Follow the steps to install macOS using a bootable installer:

 - Connect the bootable flash drive